plotly/public-health/tutorials/ihme-dashboard.md

 ## 2. Create a Chart

-To visualize international health metrics, we'll create six individual charts: (1) a choropleth map to illustrate worldwide health life expectancy, (2) a choropleth map to illustrate the prevalence of high risk alcohol consumption, (3) a choropleth map to illustrate daily smoking prevalence, (4) a bubble chart that examines the relationship between overweight prevalence and health life expectancy, (5) a bubble chart that examines the relationship between high risk alcohol consumption and healthy life expectancy, and (6) a bubble chart that examines the relationship between daily smoking prevalence and healthy life expectancy.
+To visualize international health metrics, we'll create six individual charts: (1) a choropleth map to illustrate worldwide healthy life expectancy, (2) a choropleth map to illustrate the prevalence of high risk alcohol consumption, (3) a choropleth map to illustrate daily smoking prevalence, (4) a bubble chart that examines the relationship between overweight prevalence and health life expectancy, (5) a bubble chart that examines the relationship between high risk alcohol consumption and healthy life expectancy, and (6) a bubble chart that examines the relationship between daily smoking prevalence and healthy life expectancy.
 In this section we'll look at how to make each of the charts.

 ### 2.1.
-Scatter Plot
+Healthy Life Expectancy Choropleth Map

 ##### 2.1.1.
 Create
 Now that we have the data added to the grid, we can select our chart type.
 To do so, select *Graph* on the left-hand side, then *Create*.
 Click *Chart Type*, and **Scatter** from the *Business* column.